-Together, the PET / CT scan helps patients avoid unnecessary invasive tests by giving your doctor a high-quality image of the location, size and shape of abnormalities in your body.
-It can be used to diagnose and manage your condition with greater accuracy.
+PET/CT scans help patients avoid unnecessary invasive tests by giving physicians a high-quality image of the location, size and shape of the abnormalities in your body.
+Together, these tests can be used to diagnose and manage your condition with greater accuracy.